 General and Administrative.
-General and administrative expenses consist principally of salaries, benefits, stock-based compensation and related costs for personnel in our executive, finance, legal, information technology, business development, human resource and other general and administrative functions.
-Other general and administrative expenses include allocation of our facility costs and professional fees for legal, consulting and accounting services.
+General and administrative expenses consist of salaries, benefits, stock-based compensation and related costs for personnel in our executive, finance, legal, information technology, business development, human resources, commercial and other general and administrative functions.
+Other general and administrative expenses include an allocation of our facility costs and professional fees for legal, consulting and accounting services.

 Interest Income and Other, Net.
-Interest income and other, net, primarily consists of interest income on our cash, cash equivalents and investments, interest expense and rental income.
-Our cash equivalents and investments consist of money market funds, commercial paper, government and government agency bonds, corporate bonds, money market funds and certificates of deposit.
-Interest expense includes interest paid on the promissory note we obtained in relation to the acquisition of our Andover facility as well as our mortgage loan related to the Corvallis property, the substantial portion of which we leased to an unrelated third party in November 2011.
-Rental income is from subleasing excess space in some of our facilities.
+Interest income and other, net, primarily consists of interest income on our cash, cash equivalents and investments, interest expense and rental income and loss.
+Our cash equivalents and investments consist of commercial paper, government and government agency debt securities, money market investments and certificates of deposit.
+Interest expense includes interest accrued on our promissory note related to the Andover, Massachusetts facility, our senior secured term loan and our mortgage loan related to our Corvallis, Oregon property, a substantial portion of which has been leased to a third party since November 2011.
+Rental income and loss is from leasing excess space in some of our facilities.

 Loss on Change in Warrant Valuation.
 Warrants issued in connection with our January and August 2009 financings were classified as liabilities as opposed to equity due to their settlement terms.
 These warrants were non-cash liabilities and we were not required to expend any cash to settle these liabilities.
-The fair value of these warrants was recorded on our consolidated balance sheets at the date of issuance and the warrants were marked to market at each financial reporting period, with changes in the fair value recorded as "Loss on change in warrant valuation" in our consolidated statements of operations and comprehensive loss.
-The fair value of the warrants is determined using the Black-Scholes-Merton option-pricing model, which requires the use of significant judgment and estimates related to the inputs used in the model and can result in significant swings in the fair value primarily due to changes in our stock price.
-As of December 31, 2014, there were no outstanding warrants as all warrants issued in January and August 2009 were exercised or expired.
-For more information, please read Note 9, Warrants to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K.
+The fair value of these warrants was recorded on our consolidated balance sheets at the date of issuance.
+The warrants were marked to market at each financial reporting period, with changes in the fair value recorded as "Gain (loss) on change in warrant valuation" in our consolidated statements of operations and comprehensive loss.
+The fair value of the warrants was determined using the Black-Scholes-Merton option-pricing model, which required the use of significant judgment and estimates related to the inputs used in the model.
+All warrants issued in January and August 2009 were exercised or expired during 2014.